RediSearch/RediSearchBenchmark/README.md

       redis database password
 ```

-### Benchmarking Redisearch
+### Benchmarking RediSearch
 The following commands perform a two words search query using 5 shards over a `c4.8xlarge` EC2 instance.

 Steps:

-* Create a 5 shard redisearch cluster on Redis Enterprise with the following configuration:
+* Create a 5 shard RediSearch cluster on Redis Enterprise with the following configuration:
 ```
 PARTITION AUTO MAXDOCTABLESIZE 10000000
 ```